 If you have been prescribed Estrofem for the treatment of symptoms associated with menopause, then it is important that you take it as directed by your doctor.
 This typically involves taking one tablet per day, either with or without food.
 It is important to take tablets at the same time each day to maintain a consistent level of the hormone in your body.

 How Long Should You Take Estrofem?

-Estrofem is taken as a tablet, which is usually taken once a day.
-The usual dose is one tablet, which contains 2mg of oestrogen.
+It is taken as a tablet, which is usually taken once a day.
+The usual dose is one tablet, which contains 2mg of estrogen.
 Some women may need to take a higher dose of 4mg per day.